Module 12, Part 1: File I/O#

 java.io.PrintWriter

 we are using here for file I/O).
-Therefore, we can use the printer
+Therefore, we can use the printer object

 created above to call methods that have a name and a behaviour similar to what

-we already know via System.out
+we already know via System.out, such as:

 Important

-object is not needed any more, we should close it by calling
+When the printer object is not needed any more, we should close it by calling

-The use of a PrintWriter
+The use of a PrintWriter object is illustrated in

 Example 71 below.

-(Writing data into a file)
+Example 72 (Writing data into a file)

 The program below writes all numbers from 0 to 99 (in a 10 \(\times\) 10

-arrangement) in the file test.txt
+arrangement) in the file test.txt, by:

 creating a

-;writing strings into the stream, using the methods
+PrintWriterobject attached to that file, inside atry-catchstatement that handles a possiblejava.io.IOException;writing strings into the stream, using the methods

 1class WriteFile {